Dina Belanger’s Unrelenting Quest for Perfection

 In this environment Dina strove even more for sanctity, beloved by all, but not standing out, nor conspicuous.
 She was just like everyone else, the other Sisters recalled after her death, only somehow, in some not-quite definable way, more perfect, never losing her temper, nor gossiping, just quiet and unassuming.
 But behind that humble exterior was a soul forged in the fires of sanctity, in long years of prayer, grace and discipline.

 In 1923, Sister Cecile contracted scarlet fever from a student, which developed into fatal tuberculosis.
 She offered up every ounce of her sufferings for the love of God and His Christ, Who would reveal Himself to her, and with whom she would speak interiorly.
-She was asked by her superiors to write her autobiography, which, as Christ prophesied to her in a vision, would do much good, and it indeed has.
+She was asked by her superiors to write her autobiography, which, as Christ prophesied to her in a vision, would do much good, as it indeed has.
 She died at the age of 32, surrounded by her sisters, on this day, September 4th, 1929.

 But is it?
-As Saint Augustine describes his own conversion, God draws us to Himself as ‘beauty ever ancient, ever new…’, and, who knows, someday even Quebec, and Canada, may rediscover some of their Catholicism, which is to say, rediscover themselves.
+As Saint Augustine describes his own conversion, God draws us to Himself as ‘beauty ever ancient, ever new…’, and, who knows, someday even Quebec, and Canada, may rediscover their Catholicism, which is to say, rediscover themselves.

 There are still those with eyes to see and ears to hear that beauty, which is the beauty of holiness, too often obscured, but still there, nonetheless; the light shines in the darkness, and the darkness has not overcome it.
 May we pray with and to Blessed Dina today that such clarity as she had is given to many more.